fbpx

 Interurban 523 is a King County and City of Snoqualmie Landmark.
 Built by St. Louis Car in 1907 and put into service in 1908.
 More than a dozen South King County communities were once served by the PSER and car 523.
 Car 523 is the only known surviving car, and originally served as a combination coach/parlor/observation car.
 In September 2017, interurban 523 moved from where it had been stored for 20 years in Petaluma, California to the Northwest Railway Museum.

 Spokane, Portland & Seattle Railway #213 Barney & Smith 1912 Coach.
 Purchased 1977 from a private owner.
-Restoration to 1912 appearance in progress; serviceable.
+Restoration to 1912 appearance in progress; in service.

 Spokane, Portland & Seattle Railway #218 Barney & Smith 1912 Coach.
 Purchased 1983 from Burlington Northern.
-Restoration to 1912 appearance in progress; substantially completed in 2014; serviceable.
+Restoration to 1912 appearance in progress; substantially completed in 2014; in service.

 Spokane, Portland & Seattle Railway #275 Barney & Smith 1915 Coach.
 Purchased 1973 from a private owner.

 Spokane, Portland & Seattle Railway #276 Barney & Smith 1915 Coach.
-Purchased 1972 from Burlington Northern.
-Serviceable.
-To view images of interior restoration work, click here.
+Purchased 1972 from Burlington Northern, in service.

 Spokane, Portland & Seattle Railway #556 Barney & Smith 1912 Observation.
 Purchased 1983 from Burlington Northern.